-The family law firm serving Northern Virginia, Prince William County, and Montgomery County, MD that strives to see their clients as financially, emotionally, and mentally whole as possible at the end of a case.
-The Reese Law Office helps clients choose from a full array of personalized family law solutions including advocacy, mediation, litigation and collaboration.
+We are a family law firm serving Northern Virginia and Montgomery County, MD that strives to see their clients as financially, emotionally, and mentally whole as possible at the end of a case whether it be a contested divorce, child custody or visitation matter, the equitable distribution of assets, child or spousal support matters, or the negotiation and preparation of prenuptuial and marital agreements.
+Reese Law Office helps clients choose from a full array of personalized family law solutions to these matter, including advocacy, mediation, litigation and collaboration.

-Catherine M. Reese trained in the growing field of collaborative law heads a team of attorneys.
-She is also a certified mediator who will recommend mediation if that is the best choice or serve as mediator in cases in which she is not counsel for a party.
+Catherine M. Reese is trained in the growing field of collaborative law and heads a team of family law attorneys in Fairfax, Virginia.
+She is also a certified mediator who will recommend mediation if that is the best choice, or serve as mediator in cases in which she is not counsel for a party.
 Litigation and vigorous advocacy are hallmarks of the firm, and are utlizied as needed.

 Please contact us or call 703.279.5140 to schedule a consultation.
 Evening and weekend appointments are available under certain circumstances.